 Frequently Asked Questions

-How is food poisoning diagnosed?
+How is food poisoning recognized?

 How long does food poisoning last?